realistis/django-baker2/README.md

 # Limitations

+Each time you bake after adding a new model, some files are not rewritten and must be changed manually:
+- __init__.py in urls/
+- __init__.py in views/
+- forms.py

+Or you can decide to delete everything to regenerate the files, but you will need to tweak them again (url-> re_path, see below).

 Django-Baker is an old project, it might break here and there with Django updates.
 Please search on internet first, then write a issue with what you tried.
 If you find a fix, don't hesitate to fork and make a pull request.

 Installing